Hotel death investigation continues

-The Killeen Police Department does not currently suspect foul play in the hotel death reported last week, Ofelia Miramontez, spokeswoman for the Killeen Police Department, said in an email exchange Thursday.
+The Killeen Police Department does not suspect foul play is involved in a hotel death reported last week, Ofelia Miramontez, spokeswoman for the Killeen Police Department, said in an email exchange Thursday.

 According to the KPD, 911 was called when a male in his 20s was found unconscious in his room.
-When paramedics arrived, however, the man was pronounced dead on the scene.
+When paramedics arrived, however, the man was pronounced dead at the scene.

 To date, police have not reported the man’s identity or why he died.